Skip to Content

 Florida Law

 Under Florida Statute 627.428, policyholders are entitled to attorney fees when they prevail in their claims against their insurance companies for coverage.
-The statute provides:
+The statute provides the following.

 1) Upon the rendition of a judgment or decree by any of the courts of this state against an insurer and in favor of any named or omnibus insured or the named beneficiary under a policy or contract executed by the insurer, the trial court or, in the event of an appeal in which the insured or beneficiary prevails, the appellate court shall adjudge or decree against the insurer and in favor of the insured or beneficiary a reasonable sum as fees or compensation for the insured's or beneficiary's attorney prosecuting the suit in which the recovery is had.